-WV PreK utlilizes the Early Learning Scale, developed by NIEER (National Institute for Early Education Research), as the ongoing Child Assessment System.
+WV PreK utilizes the Early Learning Scale, developed by NIEER (National Institute for Early Education Research), as the ongoing Child Assessment System.
 Teachers assess and document each child’s progress of goals in the following three domains: math and science; social/emotional and social studies; and language and literacy; as well as physical development and the arts.
 Teachers use this information to plan for each child’s individual progress.
+The program’s School Readiness Goals address these essential domains of development and early learning as well as family engagement.
+The program supports school readiness in children to possess the skills, knowledge, and attitudes necessary for success in school and for later learning and life.
 The WV Early Learning Standards and the WV Kindergarten CSO’s are aligned on a continuum of development.

 In January, this program sends a list of prospective students to the receiving Kindergarten teachers.
 The Pre-K/ Head Start staff complete home visits with the families in March.
 At this time, transition is discussed and a Kindergarten readiness checklist is shared with the parents.
 Kindergarten Transition Workshops are scheduled in April and are held in the months of April and May.
 During these workshops, the students and their parents visit the Kindergarten classrooms, meet the staff, tour the facilities and the buses, etc. Children’s records, including the children’s assessment information, are transferred and the sending and receiving teachers meet to discuss the students at the end of the school year.
-This year, all kindergarten transitioning children received a “Letter of Welcome,” a kindergarten transition booklet and gift from Mineral County Schools.
+This year, all kindergarten transitioning children received a “Letter of Welcome,” and a kindergarten transition booklet.